ministryofjustice/staff-identity-idam-entra-infra/README.md

 Ability to manage your users access via App Roles and Access Packages.
 For a detailed overview see the [App Roles Runbook](./docs/runbooks/app_roles.md).

-### Administrator Access Packages

-Ability to create and manage Administrator Access Packages in code.
-For a detailed overview see the [Application Registration Runbook](./docs/runbooks/admin-access-package.md).

-This currently does not support the assignment of users to the Access Packages.
-This should continue to be a manual process using Entitlement Management features within Entra ID.

 ## Documentation

 ### ADRs